 Hardness of water is caused by the presence of magnesium and calcium.
 Excessive hardness is undesirable because it causes difficulties when doing laundry or washing dishes.
 Domestic water should have hardness less than 85 mg/l.
-The District's water tests at 42 mg/l and is considered very soft.
+The District's water tests at 42 mg/l and is considered soft.

 The pH of water is measured on a scale of 1 to 14.
 A low reading would indicate acidic water (which is corrosive) while a high reading connotes basic water.
 Neutral water (neither acidic nor basic) would have a reading of 7.
-The District's pH tested at 7.67 which means our water is just a little basic.
+The District's pH tested at 7.67.